qredo/signing-agent/cmd/sa-cli/README.md

 ## Purpose
-The purpose of the doc is to demonstrate how to use signing agent cli (sa-cli) which uses the signing agent as a library.
+The purpose of the document is to demonstrate how to use signing agent cli (sa-cli) which uses the signing agent as a library.

 ## Prerequisites
 Installed Golang toolchain and OpenSSL environments